COO Jobs at Virginia Commonwealth University with Visa Sponsorship

 Which visa types are commonly used for COO roles at Virginia Commonwealth University?

-H-1B is the most common path for COO roles at VCU, but the university also supports J-1 for candidates coming through exchange programs, TN for Canadian and Mexican nationals in qualifying management categories, and F-1 OPT for recent graduates in transitional roles.
+H-1B is the most common path for COO roles at VCU, but the university also supports J-1 visa for candidates coming through exchange programs, TN visa for Canadian and Mexican nationals in qualifying management categories, and F-1 OPT for recent graduates in transitional roles.
 For long-term hires, VCU may pursue EB-2 or EB-3 Green Card sponsorship through PERM labor certification.

 What qualifications and experience does Virginia Commonwealth University expect for COO candidates?